MixinNetwork/developers.mixin.one/developers-docs/docs/api-overview.md

 - **Mixin Sequencer** – an indexer that keeps user data, orders transactions, and exposes a simplified API surface on top of Kernel-compatible transactions.

-Compared with the legacy Messenger APIs, Sequencer calls are lower level and decentralised.
+Sequencer is lower level and decentralised.
 Every operation ultimately proxies to the Kernel JSON-RPC interface, while the Sequencer adds discovery and indexing so that dApps can quickly look up users, addresses, UTXOs, and transaction history.